Home » Community Arts » Community Arts Grant Program

 This program is funded and made possible by the City of Birmingham and administered by Create Birmingham.

-2024 CITY OF BIRMINGHAM COMMUNITY ARTS GRANT PROGRAM OVERVIEW
+2025 CITY OF BIRMINGHAM COMMUNITY ARTS GRANT PROGRAM OVERVIEW

-The second year of the Community Arts Grant Program will once again support four community arts collaborations that benefit the City of Birmingham with grants of $10,000 each.
+The third year of the Community Arts Grant Program will once again support four community arts collaborations that benefit the City of Birmingham with grants of $10,000 each.
 Key dates and deadlines for this summer and fall are listed below.
-Funded projects will take place between January 1 and December 1, 2024.
+Funded projects will take place between January 1 and December 1, 2025.
 Each community collaboration supported will be a partnership between an artist or arts organization and a community organization from a non-arts sector.

 Priority consideration will be given to projects involving small to mid-sized arts organizations and/or individual artists.
 Applications will be reviewed by a nine-person panel appointed by the Birmingham City Council.
 The funding criteria and scoring rubric will be available for reference throughout the application process.

 The primary partner must have nonprofit status and be located within the municipality of the City of Birmingham.
 Organizations may not serve as one of the two lead partners on more than one application.
 Individual artists also may not serve as one of the two lead partners on more than one application.
-Recipients of 2023 City of Birmingham Community Arts Grants are not eligible to apply for 2024 funding.
+Recipients of 2024 City of Birmingham Community Arts Grants are not eligible to apply for 2025 funding.

 Funded projects will use the arts to address an issue impacting the City of Birmingham, will take place in one or more of the City of Birmingham communities and neighborhoods listed here, and will be accessible to the public.
 Examples of issues addressed include but are not limited to civic advocacy and engagement, public health or safety, racial justice, restorative justice, and social or legal services.